 Get a business licence

 For information about new licences, and to make changes to an existing licence, contact 250-469-8960.
-Apply for a new business licence at the Application Centre located on the second floor at City Hall, processing time is approximately two weeks, but may take longer due to the complexity of certain licence types.
+Apply for a new business licence at the Application Centre located on the second floor at City Hall, please bring a piece of ID and general information about the business.
+The processing time for a new business licence is approximately two weeks, but may take longer due to the complexity of certain licence types and inspection requirements.

 Business licences can be renewed online, using your Visa or MasterCard, when there are no changes to an existing license.